hpi-swa/Squot/src/Squot.package/SquotSmartRefStreamSerializer.class/README.md

-I write objects as a SmartRefStream.
+I write objects to files with a SmartRefStream.

-Instance Variables